marcbourlon/TipTap/README.md

 to clean anything when removing these sub elements.
 It also shows some small tips, like using **tip\*-tip\+\|tip\*-press\+** and **tip\+\|dragStart\+** to deal with highlighting the selected image correctly (only on tip or dragStart (in case the user moves the finger too fast for a **tip**), while the recording of the finger must happen during tip or press (in case of fast drag start, again).
 If highlighting was set for **press** for example, a double tap would flash the highlighting because of the two **press** events sent.
+The "demo.js" version use jquery internally (I was too lazy to change the code), but it uses TipTap without jQuery at all.

 ### Actions
 - tap the background to pop new images